Even if we’re investigating your patient safety concern, you might want to raise complaints with other organisations, or get some emotional support.

 Royal College of Obstetricians and Gynaecologists

-The RCOG is committed to improving women’s health care, and helping women to understand their health and wellbeing is an important part of the work they do.
+The Royal College of Obstetricians and Gynaecologists (RCOG) is committed to improving women’s health care, and helping women to understand their health and wellbeing is an important part of the work they do.

 Support after an incident during childbirth